 Gay Brighton has a lot to offer for LGBTQ travellers and quite frankly any traveller alike.
 Whether you are looking to experience one of the largest Pride celebrations in the UK which hosts some seriously big names (Britney, Christina and Kylie have performed), experience the gay nightlife in Brighton, relax on the gay beach or simply explore the lively town, surrounding coast or picturesque countryside, Brighton has something for everyone.

 Just an hour by train from London, anyone visiting the UK should definitely add Gay Brighton to their travel list.
 Here is everything you might need to know in our Gay Brighton Travel Guide.

-Gay Brighton Travel Guide: The LGBTQ Travel Guide
+Gay Brighton Travel Guide: The Complete LGBTQ Travel Guide

 The gay area in Brighton is called Kemptown and can unsurprisingly be found specifically amongst the many gay bars, pubs and clubs.

 Kemptown stretches along the coast with the main gay area being bordered by Old Steine Pavillon Parade, Edward Street, Bedford Street and the seafront.
 It will become pretty obvious by the sudden surge in gay bars and shops etc.